By Jason Tarr

 - To ensure your safety, never hike or visit a waterfall alone.
 Many waterfalls are in areas with little or no cell service so it’s important to have a companion who can seek out help in the event of an emergency.

 - As with any hike, be sure to carry a backpack with a map, water, food and other essentials.

-Top photo and Catawba Falls photo by Hugo Gutierrez.
+Top photo by John Fletcher.
+Catawba Falls photo by Hugo Gutierrez.
 Looking Glass Falls photo by Lynn Seldon.